smuuf/primi/docs/language_reference.md

         e = "a word" + " and one more"; // (string) "a word and one more" f = "a word" - "or"; // (string) "a wd" g = "regular expressions" - r"regul[ar]+\s*"; // (string) "expressions"
-        _x = 5 + "4" // ERR: Cannot use operator '+' with 'number' and 'string'
+        _x = 5 + "4" // Error: Cannot use operator '+' with 'number' and 'string'
-        _x = "a word and number " + 5; // ERR: Cannot use operator '+' with 'number' and 'string'
+        _x = "a word and number " + 5; // Error: Cannot use operator '+' with 'number' and 'string'
         ```
 - `*`, `/`
     - Performs multiplication (division) of two values.